 Of course, I will be a good mom and will show him how he should do it the first few weeks, and make sure to double check in once he’s got it figured out.
 I’m not a monster, after all.

-I’ve created two different versions of the weekly planner.
+I’ve created two different versions of the weekly homeschool planner printable.
 One is with more of a primary color scheme…

 And another with a more pastel color scheme…

 You have a bit of freedom with this, too.
 I didn’t fill out the subjects for you because I wanted you to be able to easily customize what you want to put in there.
 You can see I added spelling, LA/Reading, math, science, history, and a spot of extracurriculars.
 This let’s you be able to even customize it differently for each child.

 So, slap this puppy in a binder and get ready for the whole year, print it out a month at a time, a week at a time, or laminate it (I think I will do the latter!) and put it up on the side of a shelf.
 Whatever you do, I hope it helps you have a more organized school year!